jeddyhhh/totally-real-news-bot/README.md

 # totally-real-news-bot
+Update 26/1/25 - Added some stuff, see annotations in run_bot.py for more details

 Update 6/7/24 - I need to rewrite this, check code annotations for more info.<br><br>
 Generates AI text/images/video based on a NYT news headline, can be modified to create other content.